59 Electrically-Powered Aircraft

 Retrofitting an existing aircraft, in this case, a GA aircraft with an electric propulsion system, is illogical because it would likely leave no payload.
 A solution is a ground-up redesign of the entire aircraft.

 Again, while an electrical motor’s low weight and high efficiency are extremely attractive, one now begins to see the challenges of simply retrofitting an existing aircraft with an electric propulsion system because it seems like a good idea on the surface.
-The power-to-weight ratio or, more specifically, the energy-to-weight ratio of the propulsion system, including the weight of the energy source, matters for an aircraft.
+The power-to-weight ratio or, more specifically, the propulsion system’s energy-to-weight ratio, including the energy source’s weight, matters for an aircraft.

 In this regard, the weight of the batteries needed for an electric propulsion system, even for a short flight, would quickly erode the aircraft’s payload capacity.
 It would not be a matter of maintaining the payload and increasing the aircraft’s gross weight.
 The certified weight of the aircraft is just that, and for a good reason, so flying an overweight aircraft is not only foolish but illegal.
 In the process of aircraft design, which is very much a point design, it is rarely enough to change out a propulsion system without it leading to a significant redesign of the entire aircraft.

-Worked Example #1 – Retrofitting an electric motor & battery pack
+Check Your Understanding #1 – Retrofitting a turboprop with an electric motor & battery pack

 A turboprop engine has a rated power of 746 kW and a mass of 227 kg without the propeller.
 Estimate the mass of an equivalent electric motor plus the needed mass of batteries to run this electric motor at the same rated power as the turboprop for one hour.
 Assume the turboprop has an efficiency of 50% and the electric motor is 90% efficient.